PowerLoom/docs/docs/build-with-powerloom/use-cases/existing-implementations/aavev3-dashboard/index.md

 ### Data Points and Aggregated Metrics

 Data points are essential elements that serve as the foundational units upon which base snapshots are built.
 In the Aave protocol, they capture key information about loans, such as the total supplied and borrowed amounts, interest rates, and asset prices at the time of the lending.
-These base data points are snapshotted and then aggregated by AaveV3-Pooler to provide broader loan market statistics & insights, such as 24-hour lending/borrowing volumes and historical apr rates.
+These base data points are snapshotted and then aggregated by AaveV3-Pooler to provide broader loan market statistics & insights, such as 24-hour lending/borrowing volumes and historical APR rates.
 Due to their inherent complexity, participants may find lending markets challenging to navigate.
 Access to actionable metrics is important for users seeking to deploy their capital efficiently and at the appropriate risk levels.

 ---